KhalisFoundation/sttm-web/README.md

 npm ci
 ```

-This will use `npm` that is included with `nodejs` to install project depedencies.
+This will use `npm` that is included with `nodejs` to install project dependencies.

 - Step 3: Start the project.